By Contributing Writer - July 24, 2018

 But a keto diet alone will not treat cancer, researchers cautioned.
 The study actually showed that the diet alone accelerated the progression of mice with acute myeloid leukemia.

-“Although the keto diet alone did not have a major short-term effect, it is important to consider that obesity is a major cancer risk factor,” Dr. Luca said.
-“Any diet (low-carb, keto etc.) that helps one maintain a healthy weight is likely to be beneficial in the long run,” Dr. Luca said.
+“Although the keto diet alone did not have a major short-term effect, it is important to consider that obesity is a major cancer risk factor,” Luca said.
+“Any diet (low-carb, keto etc.) that helps one maintain a healthy weight is likely to be beneficial in the long run."

 Further tests are required in human clinical trials to determine the full effect of a low-carb diet used in combination with certain cancer treatments.